Let’s Go Renewable!

 1. Grid-Tie Systems

-Also called grid-interactive, grid-intertie, utility-interconnected and other such descriptive terms, grid-tie solar and wind systems are built onto your building and/or property that connect directly into the electric utility feed.
-This is possible in areas that allow net metering, whereby a solar or wind powered system turns your electric meter backwards when it is producing more power than you are using.
+Also called grid-interactive, grid-intertie, utility-interconnected, and other such descriptive terms, grid-tie solar and wind systems are built onto your building and/or property that connects directly into the electric utility feed.
+This Grid Tied Solar Installation is possible in areas that allow net metering, whereby a solar or wind-powered system turns your electric meter backward when it is producing more power than you are using.
 This type of system provides no backup power when utility power fails.

 2. Grid-Tie Systems with Battery Backup